alonbh5/SuperDuperMarket/README.md

 * The "Run" Folder Contain .war file, in Order To View Site You can use TomCat (or any other war deployer)
 * Use Chrome Browser!

-1.After Deployment: Go To "http://localhost:8080/WebAppSDM/"
+1. After Deployment: Go To "http://localhost:8080/WebAppSDM/"
-2.Login Via User Name and Choose User Type (Seller/Customer).
+2. Login Via User Name and Choose User Type (Seller/Customer).

-2.For Seller:
+3. For Seller:

 Main Menu:
 * "Account" Will Allow You to See Your Wallet (All Transactions You Made).
 * "Zones" Will Show You Basic Info About Each Zone In System, You can Enter Zone By Clicking It.
+* "Upload" Will Allow You Upload XML File Describing a New Zone (can be found at Test Files Folder).
 * "Notifications" Will Show you All Unread Notifications (Seller Get Notify When:
   - Customer Buy From It.